Curated by Irina Batkova

-The Herbarium Collection documents the energy of the creative act, irrespective of whether it is a fixed momentary impulse or a precisely considered gesture.
-‘Herbarising’ is an action of imprinting memories, emotions, words; images that have lost their significance, images that have gradually become essential; the explosive joy of new ideas and its transformation into calm indifference or—in a nutshell—the permanent human strive towards seeking the meaning of life in all its dimensions.
-What would the selection of museum specimens of world culture look like if it were made by artists and not by art historians?
-How would each artist summarise his creativity in a space limited by physical parameters?
-How would one’s own view of the personal field of artistic expression turn certain research models on their head?
+The Herbarium collection documents the energy of the creative act, whether it is a fixed momentary impulse or a precisely considered gesture.
+Herbarization is the act of capturing memories, emotions, words, images that have lost their meaning, images that have gradually become essential, the explosive joy of new ideas, its transformation into calm indifference, or in short, the ceaseless human quest for meaning in all its dimensions.
+What would the selection of museum specimens of world culture look like if it were the work of artists rather than art historians?
+In what way would each artist summarize their creativity in a space limited in physical parameters?
+How would one's own view of a personal field of artistic expression overturn some research models?

-The H Talks series of video portraits was shot in the working milieu of the visual artists as part of the Herbarium Project archive.
-In these short films, the artists describe the creative process behind the realisation of their ideas and concepts of the world and people, the topics that moved them, and the creative energy that drove them to press forward.
+The video portrait series H Talks, directed by Milena Kaneva, were filmed in the working environment of the visual artists as part of the archive of the Herbarium project.
+In the short films, the artists describe the creative process of realizing ideas and concepts about the world and people, the themes that excite them, the creative forces that drive them to move forward.